Binaural Beats Master

 Yes binaural beats are safe for the majority of people, they are used by millions throughout the world, they produce brainwave frequencies that our brains naturally go through on a daily basis, they are not addictive and do not have any adverse side effects, however there are certain groups that should not use them.

-It is also recommended that these products should never be used on children due to the fact that children could be epileptics and not yet know it, even those children without health issues are more prone to seizures than adults and they could quite easily bring out these issues.
+It is also recommended that binaural beats products should never be used on children.
+This is mainly due to the fact that children could be epileptics and not yet know it, even those children without health issues are more prone to seizures than adults and they could quite easily bring out these issues.

-These products should also never be listened to while operating any type of machinery and this includes driving a vehicle, they put you into an extremely relaxed state, where you can lose focus or even enter into a state of sleep, therefore it is always recommended that you only use them when in a quiet, safe and undisturbed environment.
+Binaural Beats products should also never be listened to while operating any type of machinery and this includes driving a vehicle, they put you into an extremely relaxed state, where you can lose focus or even enter into a state of sleep.
+Therefore it is always recommended that you only use them when in a quiet, safe and undisturbed environment.